 “One way of making it up to me is to give me time to think about it.
 I need to talk to Scott and Todd, Coach Kavanaugh, my teachers, and the rest of my friends.
 I don’t want to talk about it, or hear about it, until I’ve talked to them.”

 “I think that’s impractical, Tony, and I don’t think you understand,” Mom said.
-“This is going to happen, you can’t change that, and you need to be involved in it.”
+“This is going to happen, you can’t change that, and you need to be involved in it.
+We want you to go with us when we’re looking for a house there.”

 “I don’t think you understand.
 I’ve just started high school.
 I’ve started all of my classes.
 I like my classes and my teachers.
 I’m working hard to get straight A’s.
 I’ve made friends, a lot of friends, at Wilson.
 I met Todd and we found out that we’re double first cousins.
 He goes to Wilson so we’re able to get together every day.
 He and I are more like twin brothers and best friends than cousins.
 We stay overnight at the other’s house two nights a week.
 Todd and I are working on a Biology project that’ll be twenty percent of our grades, both his and mine.
 I’m running for Freshman Class Vice President.
 I’m in the starting lineup on the freshman football team, and our first game is Friday afternoon.
 I’m in the Wilson High chorus and we’re getting ready for our Christmas concert.